Cogent-Labs-Inc/langchain-series/005_youtube_content_ideas_from_trending_post/README.md

   returns viral youtube ideas with their description and content script

 ### POC Data
-- For the POC of getting viral youtube videos content we are using the url of a `Stripe alternative post` of Hacker news.
+- For the POC of getting viral youtube videos content, we are using the following URL of Hacker news post

   `https://news.ycombinator.com/item?id=36811026`